zalyoung/gitlab-handbook/content/job-families/people-group/diversity-inclusion-partner.md

 - Experience working in a global environment preferred
 - Strong ability to plan proactively and react quickly when problems arise
 - Strong communication skills
+- Ability to use GitLab

 ## Levels

 ### Diversity, Inclusion, and Belonging Specialist

-The Diversity, Inclusion and Belonging Specialist reports to the [Diversity Business Partner](#senior-diversity-business-partner).
+The Diversity, Inclusion and Belonging Specialist reports to the [Senior Diversity Business Partner](#senior-diversity-business-partner).

 #### Diversity, Inclusion, and Belonging Specialist Job Grade